freddiehaddad/fast-track-to-rust/src/useing_dependencies.md

 (crate::module) or, more commonly, by bringing the module into scope with the `use`[^1] keyword.

-We've been doing this in our grep program:
+We've been doing this in our rustle program:

 ```rust,noplayground
 use std::fs::File;